technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 24 - Create a Case and view AI-suggested similar cases and knowledge articles.docx.md

 ![A screenshot of a computer Description automatically generated](./media/media24-new/image23.png)

-## Exercise 5: Convert a case to a Knowledge article
+## Task 5: Convert a case to a Knowledge article

 1. Switch back to **My Active Cases** tab and open a case that has the information that you want to convert to a knowledge article.